Figure out your starting Google AdWords Budget

-Google Adwords is not your ordinary channel of advertising.
+Google Ads, formerly known as Google AdWords, is not your ordinary channel of advertising.
 It is built as an auction marketplace, therefore, the amount you should be spending depends on your industry and the popularity of your keywords.
-Which poses the question: How much should you spend on Adwords?
+Which poses the question: How much should I spend on Google AdWords?
 Although planning your PPC budget can be time-consuming and quite challenging, it is essential to plan it well if you wan’t your advertising strategy to be successful and profitable.

 When you start with Adwords, you should keep in mind that you’re making an investment.
 The less you decide to spend, the more limited your opportunities will be.
 The important thing is to focus on your ROI and not on the cost of your ads.
 This way you will be testing the actual profitability of your campaigns.
 Eventually, you will be able to know what keywords are bringing you conversions and also which landing page message is working best for converting clicks into leads and customers.

 Ok.
 You have askwed yourself “How much should I spend on Google Ads?”
 Already.

 When it comes to the amount spent on Adwords, there is no set ideology to abide by.
 It really depends on your business, your goals and your capability.
 If you are an owner of a small ecommerce business, you might want to start with a smaller budget.
 However, you should make sure that the amount is high enough to gather enough data.
 You might also want to avoid limited exposure of your ads to potential customers due to “Limited by budget” alerts.

 How does the recommended Google AdWords budget works?

 There are two cases in which Google won’t display a recommended budget for your business:

 - You don’t usually reach your daily budget spend

 When Google does recommend you a budget, then this amount has been estimated in order for your ads to be shown more often for your current set of keywords.